steelsojka/Synthy.js/README.md

 mySynth.trigger(62); // MIDI note 62.
 Range from 0 - 127

 mySynth.trigger(62, 78); // Pass in note velocity as a second parameter.
 Defaults to 127.

+mySynth.trigger(62, 78, 60); // Pass in a third parameter to trigger at a specific time in the AudioContext
 ```

 Notes don't stop until the release method is called for the same MIDI note.